empowering personal freedom

-My work with couples seeks to support people who are looking to refocus their relationship after a trauma or difficulty, as well as help a couple to facilitate a constructive ending.
+My work with couples seeks to support people who are looking to refocus their relationship after a trauma or difficulty, as well as help couples to facilitate a constructive ending of romantic relationship, yet in turn protect any joint parenting responsibilities.
 My work enables clients to better understand and experience how the current relationship can be guided by past influences, for example, previous relationships as well as their family cultural heritage.

 Below I outline some of the core areas that I specialise in.
 However, I understand that approaching therapy can be a complicated task so early on I will work with the client to explore what are the key issues or changes they seek to make and ensure that any model or proposed way of working is easy to understand, and as we are working together as a team on this.
 The key areas I cover;